rbind/apreshill/content/post/2020-06-07-hugodown/index.markdown

 Almost 3 years ago, I wrote my first blog post and published it on my own website.
 Since then, that single post has been viewed over 22,668 times.
 That may not seem like a lot over 3 years, but for me it is.
 I had been thinking I was long overdue to update my original post.
 But, although I have learned a lot more about Hugo (and even developed my own theme) since then, this practical guide was still a good "how-to".

-However, not all has been rosy in Hugo town.
-Now, there is a new Hugo website building package in town, named hugodown.
+There is a new experimental Hugo website building package in town, named hugodown.
 Soon after the package was "announced" when Hadley Wickham made the repository public, you could tell that some of the pain experienced by some blogdown users had been designed away.
 Here are some great posts, if you are curious:

 + [Maëlle Salmon's post: *What to know before you adopt Hugo/blogdown*](https://masalmon.eu/2020/02/29/hugo-maintenance/)

 + [Athanasia Mowinckel's post: *Changing your blogdown workflow*](https://drmowinckels.io/blog/changing-you-blogdown-workflow/)

-+ Hugodown package site

 Because hugodown is actively under development, and may never be available on CRAN, tread here with caution.
 It is an experimental package.
 However, I thought it would be fun to take my original blogdown post, and see how well I could trace the same process if you want to be on the bleeding edge and give hugodown a spin.
 Caveat emptor!

 ## Pre-requisites

 For any website-builder, getting up and running with all the moving parts (RStudio, GitHub, Hugo, Netlify) can take a few tries.
 In this post, I'm passing along what works for me, and the workflow that I use when I teach Hugo website development.
 Everyone's mileage may vary, though, depending on your operating system and your approach.
-About me: I am a macOS user, and I use R, RStudio, Git (usually via [GitHub](https://github.com)), and terminal regularly, so I'm assuming familiarity here with all of these.
-If that is not you, here are some places to get started:

-* For Git: [Happy Git with R](http://happygitwithr.com) by Jenny Bryan et al.
+For this blog post, I'm assuming you have basic familiarity with R, RStudio, & GitHub.
+If that is not you, here are some places to get started, you can start with [Happy Git with R](http://happygitwithr.com) by Jenny Bryan et al.
-* For Terminal: [The Command Line Murder Mystery](https://github.com/veltman/clmystery) by Noah Veltman, and [The UNIX Workbench](http://seankross.com/the-unix-workbench/) by Sean Kross

 In my original 2017 post, I mentioned that at that time, I was a new mom, and just in the process of writing all that up, I filled up my tea mug twice with ice cold water, and filled my water bottle with scalding hot water.
 This time around isn't too different!
 It is 2020, there is a global pandemic and I've been under stay-at-home orders with a toddler at home for months.
 So buckle up :cowboy:

 ![](https://media.giphy.com/media/uELDhoOZdSnUk/giphy.gif)

+{{% alert note %}}
+I've included code chunks below using the [rstudioapi](https://rstudio.github.io/rstudioapi/) package to help you navigate to the right file at the right time.
+Hugo sites have a dizzying and heavily nested directory structure!
+You'll need to run `install.packages("rstudioapi")` to use those code chunks, but you can also navigate on your own to the file you need too.
+{{% /alert %}}

 ## In GitHub